wilaak/radix-router/README.md

 }
 ```

+### Handling HEAD Requests

+If you are running outside of a traditional SAPI environment (like a custom server), ensure your GET routes also respond correctly to HEAD requests.
+Responses to HEAD requests must not include a message body.

+This is usually done by converting HEAD to GET and returning just the headers, no body.

 ### Extending HTTP Methods

 You may wish to support more HTTP methods than the default ones, for example if you are going to create a WebDAV server.